Skip to main content

 Criminals are creative.
 Their tactics shift with each new platform, technology, or life trend.

-Stephen encourages organisations to stay plugged into fraud intelligence networks, keep staff trained, and use AI where possible to scale defences.
+Organisations that stay plugged into fraud intelligence networks, keep staff trained, and use AI where possible are better placed to scale defences.

 Cifas' latest intelligence report, Fraudscape 2025, is out now.